Counting multiple graphs in generalized Tur\'an problems: Proofs using stability

 Therefore, there are $o(n^2)$ edges in $G'$ that are not of color 1, and there are $o(n^2)$ edges of $G$ not in $G'$.
 Therefore, there are $o(n^2)$ edges of each other color, thus there are $o(n^{|V(H_i)|})=o(n^p)$ copies of $H_i$ in $G_i$, for every $i>1$.
 There are at most $\ex(n,H_1,F)$ copies of $H_1$ in $G_1$, thus we are done. \end{proof}

-Using the connection to Berge hypergraphs, described in Section 1, this implies Proposition \ref{bergecoro}.
-However, Lemma \ref{stabimaqi} is not strong enough to obtain a sharp result in our setting with the approach described above it.
-Therefore, we prove Lemma \ref{stabi} for graphs with a color-critical edge, that is stronger in a certain range.
+Recall that $ex_r(n,\textup{Berge-}F)\le \cex(n, (K_r,K_2),F)$ (a result of \cite{gp1}, which we mentioned in Section 1).
+This implies Proposition \ref{bergecoro}.
+However, Lemma \ref{stabimaqi} is not strong enough to obtain a sharp result in our setting.
+Therefore, we prove Lemma \ref{stabi} for graphs with a color-critical edge.
 We restate Lemma \ref{stabi} here for convenience.

 \begin{lemma*} Let $F$ be an $(m+1)$-chromatic graph with a color-critical edge and $r<m+1$.
 If $G$ is an $n$-vertex $F$-free graph with chromatic number more than $m$, then $\ex(n,K_r,F)-\cN(K_r,G)=\Omega(n^{r-1})$. \end{lemma*}